dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 of belief?
 Or do you want the prevelance of belief-forms to varied and sporadic?
 There is a continuum between both.
 What signs and phrases key are indicative of specific belief-forms?
-How does one structure religious writings and practices to (reinforce) specific types of belief-forms?
+How does one structure religious writings and practices to evoke and reinforce specific types of belief-forms?
+This problem is important because viable belief systems require degrees of heterogeneity in belief-forms.
+A completely homogenous distribution of belief-forms within followers would fail.

-- allusion to braidings and knots
+###

 #### [Psalm 42:1](http://biblehub.com/psalms/42-1.htm)